 In each CP, there is a reference matrix in which a reference is included to the applicable requirements within the PKI for the government.
-Here a distinction is made between Dutch legislation, ETSI TS 101 456 (ETSI TS 102 042 in the case of services, EV SSL and autonomous device certificates) and the PKIo requirements.
+Here a distinction is made between Dutch legislation, ETSI EN 319 411-2 in case of personal certificates, ETSI TS 102 042 in the case of non-personal certificates and the PKIo requirements.
 The applicable Dutch legislation and ETSI standards are comprehensively covered in www.logius.nl/pkioverheid.
 The detailed PKIo requirements are, of course, included in the CP itself.